Values File Settings for Containers Under Kubernetes

 The sessionExpirationMinutes value determines the length of time a AnyCAGateway REST browser session in the Portal will remain logged in before the user is prompted to re-authenticate regardless of whether the session is idle or in active use.

-Note: For Keyfactor Identity Provider, the cookieExpiration and sessionExpiration values should match those configured for the SSO Session Max and Access Token Lifespan in Keyfactor Identity Provider (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation).
-If you’ve opted not to issue refresh tokens in Keyfactor Identity Provider, the cookieExpiration value should match the sessionExpiration value.
+Note: For Keycloak, the cookieExpiration and sessionExpiration values should match those configured for the SSO Session Max and Access Token Lifespan in Keycloak (see Configuring Keycloak and Collecting Data for the Keyfactor Command Installation).
+If you’ve opted not to issue refresh tokens in Keycloak, the cookieExpiration value should match the sessionExpiration value.

 60